‘RHOBH’ Lisa Rinna Attacks Kim Richards’ Sobriety: Claims ‘She’s Gonna Die,’ Calls Kyle Richards Her Enabler

 Radar Online is reporting that Rinna attacked Richards while on a shopping trip with newcomer Eden Sassoon.
 Rinna confessed that she took the low road when she bashed Richards’ sobriety on game night and isn’t changing her tactics.

 “I would say she’s probably mostly sober right now.
-I don’t think she’s completely,” Rinna shared, adding that Kyle Richards is “her enabler!”
+I don’t think she’s completely [sober],” Rinna shared, adding that Kyle Richards is “her enabler!”

 “[Kyle’s] afraid to turn her back on her sister.
 She’s afraid [Kim’s] gonna die.
 I know it.
 To me, this is what’s gonna happen next.
 They’re, this close, to Kim dying.”